simps1982/commodore-8bit/basic_data_poke.md

  - Background (address 53281) is  set to black (0)
  - Text (address 646) is set to white (1)

-When A and V, as read from a `DATA` line, both equal 0 (tested on line 20) the program exits with the `END` command, thereby breaking out of the potentially infinite loop setup by the `GOTO` instruction.
+When A, as read from a `DATA` line, equals 0 (tested on line 30) the program exits with the `END` command, thereby breaking out of the potentially infinite loop setup by the `GOTO` instruction.
 The program will `READ`-then-`POKE` in a loop until double-zero data line is encountered.

+The first line (10), which prints to screen character 147, a special **control character,** is early versions of Commodore BASIC's way of **clearing the screen** in the absence of a dedicated clear screen command such as `CLS` found in many other BASIC dialects. `CHR$()` is a builtin function which takes an integer argument and returns a character.

 This sort of **loop-until-end-of-data-detected** mechanism can be useful in situations where one wishes to keep changing the amount of data without undue constraint.
-The values chosen to represent the end of the dataset are arbitrary: while (0, 0) was chosen for this simple example and worked well, this would obviously not be an acceptable choice in a project handling statistical data in which some of the real entries could conceivably equal 0, e.g. *points scored* or *number of endangered birds spotted on the lake today*.
+The values chosen to represent the end of the dataset are arbitrary: while (0, 99) was chosen for this simple example and worked well, this would obviously not be an acceptable choice in a project handling statistical data in which some of the real entries could conceivably equal 0 or 99, e.g. *points scored* or *number of endangered birds spotted on the lake today*.

+(0, 99) made sense as the end-of-data marker in this snippet, as we are reading (memory address, colour value) pairs, and 0 does not make sense as an address we would wish to write a colour to, and 99 is well outside the range (0-15) of Commodore colours for this situation.

+In this short example program all `DATA` statements contained only pairs of integers, but some programs will use `READ` and `DATA` to read BASIC's other data types into variables of the matching types e.g. V$ could be the variable name for storing **string** values.